prgrphnrtr/mUPC/1 - laws/UPCRoP/UPCRoP.md

    (f) the evidence relied on [Rule 170.1], where available, and an indication of any further evidence which will be offered in support;

-   (g) the reasons why the action shall fail, arguments of law and any argument arising from the provisions of Article 28 of the Agreement and where appropriate any challenge to the claimant ’s proposed claim interpretation;
+   (g) the reasons why the action shall fail, arguments of law and any argument arising from the provisions of Article 28 of the Agreement and where appropriate any challenge to the claimant 's proposed claim interpretation;

    (h) an indication of any order the defendant will seek in respect of the infringement action during the interim procedure [Rule 104(e)];

-   (i) a statement whether the defendant disputes the claimant’s assessment of the value of the infringement action and the grounds for such dispute; and
+   (i) a statement whether the defendant disputes the claimant's assessment of the value of the infringement action and the grounds for such dispute; and

    (j) a list of the documents, including any witness statements, referred to in the Statement of defence together with any request that all or part of any such document need not be translated and/or a ny request pursuant to Rule 262.2 or Rule 262A.
 Rule 13.2 and .3 shall apply mutatis mutandis.